Editor’s note: Based on the passage of the Tax Cut and Jobs Act this post is no longer correct. I will provide an updated post soon.

-This post is not legal advice or tax advice
+This is not a substitute for legal or tax advice.

 Federal Estate Taxes

 For example, a farm couple has a taxable estate of $12 million and passes away in 2017.
-The pair’s heirs would be able to exempt $10.98 million from federal estate taxes and only owe federal estate taxes on $1.02 million.
+The couple’s heirs would be able to exempt up to $11.2 million from federal estate taxes and only owe federal estate taxes on $800,000.
 The federal estate tax rate is 40 percent.
-The heirs would owe $408,000 in federal estate taxes.
+The heirs would owe $320,000 in federal estate taxes.

 One last note on federal estate taxes, a surviving spouse, has an unlimited marital deduction and the surviving spouse can include the predeceasing spouse’s unused federal estate tax limit in surviving spouse’s federal estate tax limit.
 This concept is known as portability, and more on it is here.